Icon (computing): Overview

 The majority of icons are encoded and decoded using metonymy, synecdoche, and metaphor.

-An example of metaphorical representation characterizes all the major desktop-based computer systems including desktop that uses an iconic representation of objects from the 1980s office environment to transpose attributes from a familiar context/object to an unfamiliar one.
-This is known as skeuomorphism, and an example is the use of the floppy disk to represent saving data; even though floppy disks have been obsolete for roughly a quarter century, it is still recognized as "the save icon".
+An example of metaphorical representation characterizes all the major desktop-based computer systems, including the desktop that uses an iconic representation of objects from the 1980s office environment to transpose attributes from a familiar context/object to an unfamiliar one.
+This is known as skeuomorphism, and an example is the use of the floppy disk to represent saving data; even though floppy disks have been obsolete for roughly a quarter century, it is still recognized as the save icon.

-Metonymy is in itself a subset of metaphors that use one entity to point to another related to it such as using a fluorescent bulb instead of a filament one to represent power saving settings.
+Metonymy is in itself a subset of metaphors that use one entity to point to another related to it, such as using a fluorescent bulb instead of a filament one to represent power saving settings.

-Synecdoche is considered as a special case of metonymy, in the usual sense of the part standing for the whole such as a single component for the entire system, speaker driver for the entire audio system settings.
+Synecdoche is considered a special case of metonymy, in the usual sense of the part standing for the whole, such as a single component for the entire system, speaker driver for the entire audio system settings.

-Additionally, a group of icons can be categorised as brand icons, used to identify commercial software programs and are related to the brand identity of a company or software.
-These commercial icons serve as functional links on the system to the program or data files created by a specific software provider.
-Although icons are usually depicted in graphical user interfaces, icons are sometimes rendered in a TUI using special characters such as MouseText or PETSCII.

 The design of all computer icons is constricted by the limitations of the device display.
-They are limited in size, with the standard size about a thumbnail for both desktop computer systems and mobile devices.
+They are limited in size, with the standard size of about a thumbnail for both desktop computer systems and mobile devices.
 They are frequently scalable, as they are displayed in different positions in the software, a single icon file such as the Apple Icon Image format can include multiple versions of the same icon optimized to work at a different size, in colour or grayscale as well as on dark and bright backgrounds.

-The colors used, of both the image and the icon background, should stand out on different system backgrounds and among each other.
-The detailing of the icon image needs to be simple, remaining recognizable in varying graphical resolutions and screen sizes.
-Computer icons are by definition language-independent but often not culturally independent; they do not rely on letters or words to convey their meaning.
-These visual parameters place rigid limits on the design of icons, frequently requiring the skills of a graphic artist in their development.

-Because of their condensed size and versatility, computer icons have become a mainstay of user interaction with electronic media.
-Icons also provide rapid entry into the system functionality.
-On most systems, users can create and delete, replicate, select, click or double-click standard computer icons and drag them to new positions on the screen to create a customized user environment.